r-lib/rray/README.md

 the dimensions of another, is one of the core differences between operations with rray and base R.

-It allows you to do amazing things such as:
+It allows you to do powerful operations such as:

 ``` r
 x_rray